 We walked to the car laughing at the old man, who came back to the village to look for a job?

-all the kids had allready taken their positions in the car by the time we got there, the girls versus the boys if you like, except for Aisha because she loved the Sienna, Hlimah just didnt get a space in the jeep…and off we went, “Allah kiyaye hanya” permeating the air.
+All the kids had allready taken their positions in the car by the time we got there, the girls versus the boys if you like, except for Aisha because she loved the Sienna, Halimah just didnt get a space in the jeep…and off we went, “Allah kiyaye hanya” permeating the air.
 Oh, and Zuwairah jnr cried like she would die if we left her behind, we could hear her calling out her brother’s name as the cars backed out into the road leading out of town.

 One hour later, with Donga, Wukari and Zaki-Biam behind us, just as i put my head back settling into a comfotable position for sleep, Bala stepped so abruptly on the brakes i was forced to ask, “yaya?”